 If you’ve recently gotten dentures or are considering taking the plunge, you should know that they might take some getting used to.
-Dentures are a great replacement for missing teeth, and our Grand Rapids, MI dentures dentists can make sure the fit is just right before sending you on your way.
+Dentures are a great replacement for missing teeth, and our dentists in Grand Rapids, MI can make sure the fit is just right before sending you on your way.
 Here are 5 tips to help you adjust to your new smile.

 1. Practice Your Speaking

 Talking with a lisp is normal while getting used to new dentures.
 It will take some time for your lips, cheeks, and tongue to get used to speaking around a new oral appliance.
 We recommend keeping a running list of words that give you difficulty.
 Later, you’ll be able to practice these words so you can get used to speaking while .

 Once you get used to your full or partial dentures, the lisp will disappear.
 We recommend reading out loud from one of your favorite books in the meantime.